belkinsa/GrailvilleSouthSideWetlands/notes/timeline.md

 ## June

 - 19th: Added a nibbler to the small on the deck end
 - 26th: The hurricane/tropical storm before Dora's rain filled the ponds to the edges and maybe a bit more.
 Also in the small pond, the yarrow maybe be dieing, oberved over a month.
 Confery is still alive.

+## July

+- 10th- Heavy downpour occured late last week with some hail.

+- 17th- Heavy douwnpour occured mid last week.
+A nibbler was placed in the small pond in the data collection point.
+One of the conferies are blooming.